Jungocroco/FinalProject/README.md

 Problem statement.

 For the lack of an app that combines record store locations and assortment, this is it.
 Record stores often don't care that much about their websites and focus on the physical stores.
-They mostly outsource their online sales to Discogs.
-To locate record stores and instantly discover their goods at the same time within one app makes for a more efficient digging session.
-As a result one can decide to visit the physical shop and route to it or to let it be.
+To locate record stores and instantly route to their location or website at the same time within one app makes for a more efficient recorddigging session.
+As a result one can decide to visit the physical shop and route to it or make plans for a later visit and link to it's website.

 Solution.